 What is the outlook of boutique hotels?

-Boutique hotels are expected to significantly benefit from the boom of online reservation.
-In the past the main issue concerning their promotion was that, due to their small size, they didn’t own enough resources to market themselves effectively.
-However, through the internet it is now much easier for them to be present on the websites of the main online travel agencies where boutique hotels will be able to exploit their superior appeal compared to chain hotels.
-Moreover, Web 2.0 features allowing hotel customers to leave their reviews on travel websites will also favour boutique hotels, which can boast a very high customer satisfaction.
+Boutique hotels are expected to significantly benefit from the boom of online reservations.
+In the past, the main issue concerning their promotion was that, due to their small size, they didn’t own enough resources to market themselves effectively.
+However, through the internet, it is now much easier for them to be present on the websites of the main online travel agencies where boutique hotels will be able to exploit their superior appeal compared to chain hotels.
+Moreover, Web 2.0 features allowing hotel customers to leave their reviews on travel websites will also favour boutique hotels, which can boast very high customer satisfaction.